4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Row` command <!-- REF #_method_.VP Row.Summary -->returns a new range object referencing a specific row or rows<!-- END REF -->.
+The `VP Row` command<!-- REF #_method_.VP Row.
+Summary -->returns a new range object referencing a specific row or rows<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *row* parameter defines the first row of the row range.
 Pass the row index (counting begins at 0) in this parameter.
-If the range contains multiple rows, you should also use the optional *rowCount* parameter.
+Pass the row index (counting begins at 0) in this parameter.

 The optional *rowCount* parameter allows you to define the total number of rows of the range. *rowCount* must be greater than 0.
 If omitted, the value will be set to 1 by default.